 GTI Rise is a publicly-traded Multi-State Operator (MSO) that holds licenses and operates dispensaries across the country.
 It is their 37th store in the country.

 Despite being one of the oldest medical programs in the country, New Jersey’s is one of the worst.
 Many people complain about the lack of variety of available products, the price of entering the program, and the poor cannabis that is being sold, sometimes even with seeds.

-The nature of the process that was created was designed to make the industry look respectable after operating in the shadows for so long.
+The process that was created was designed to make the industry look respectable after operating in the shadows.
 But that means more taxes on products and more delays.

-The process for awarding new licenses has been halted due to a court case because NJ Department of Health officials admitted that they could not open certain PDF applications which means those applicants were not given a fair shot at the award.
+The process for awarding new licenses has been halted.
+It’s due to a court case because NJ Department of Health officials admitted that they could not open certain PDF applications which means those applicants were not given a fair shot at the award.

-Paterson is the type of place that would benefit from a cannabis dispensary and the “Green Rush”.
-Having been one of the sites of industrialization in the United States, Paterson is very post-industrial with all the issues that arise namely a lack of economic opportunities which makes crime, depopulation, and blight worse.
+Paterson is the type of place that would benefit from a cannabis dispensary and the “Green Rush.”
+Having been one of the sites of industrialization in the United States, Paterson is very post-industrial with all the issues that arise, namely a lack of economic opportunities which makes crime, depopulation, and blight worse.
 And while it is likely past its nadir, it is still a city that needs help.
 Thus, putting a dispensary in Paterson makes sense.
-As it could help to improve not only the population of Paterson economically, but also provide the surrounding area with health and wellness support in a similar way that Michigan was able to do so with its dispensaries – Click here to read more.
+It could help improve not only the population of Paterson economically but also provide the surrounding area with health and wellness support.

 Paterson Mayor Andre Sayegh has been in favor of cannabis reform and a dispensary coming to his city.

-New Jersey’s big cities are generally in favor of reform, while the position of smaller progressive enclaves and suburbs has yet to be made known.
+New Jersey’s big cities are generally in favor of reform.
+The position of smaller progressive enclaves and suburbs has yet to be made known.
 It is known that more towns have come out against it than the number that has come out in favor of it.